- valproate semisodium

 To ensure the correct medication is prescribed for the patient's condition, care must be taken not to confuse Depakote with Epilim or sodium valproate.
 Patients with bipolar disorder and epilepsy are distinct populations.
 These differences are reflected in the patient information leaflets which clearly indicate specific indications for these differing medications.

 Although there is no specific evidence of sudden recurrence of underlying symptoms following withdrawal of valproate, discontinuation should normally only be done under the supervision of a specialist in a gradual manner.
 This is due to the possibility of sudden alterations in plasma concentrations giving rise to a recurrence of symptoms.
-NICE has advised that generic switching of valproate preparations is not normally recommended due to the clinical implications of possible variations in plasma concentrations.

 4.4.1 Special Warnings